Stop treating the lunatic fringe of Chinese illegal miners with kid gloves!

 Notwithstanding the apparent dangers, the men and women who are in charge of affairs are wholly oblivious to the seriousness of the situation, hence their blatant refusal to halt the activities of the obstreperous illegal Chinese miners.

-You may take my word for it, dearest reader, I am not suggesting for a moment that foreigners are not welcome in Ghana, far from it.
+You may take my word for it, dearest reader, I am not suggesting for a moment that foreigners are not welcomed in Ghana, far from it.

 Suffice it to stress that a large number of genuine foreign migrants are plying their trades on our streets.